Johan Bernhard Hjort: Founding of Nasjonal Samling

-Jens Hundseid's government fell in March 1933, and Polkom - in which Hjort played a central role - explored the possibility of a broad non-socialist coalition that would include the Farmers' Party, the Fatherland League, and others.
+Jens Hundseid's government fell in March 1933, and Polkom – in which Hjort played a central role – explored the possibility of a broad non-socialist coalition that would include the Farmers' Party, the Fatherland League, and others.
 However, a lack of interest in this front meant that on 17 May, in the newspaper Tidens Tegn, Quisling presented a program for a separate party, Nasjonal Samling.
 As de facto deputy leader of the new party, Hjort threw himself into the election campaign for the 1933 general election, in which his wife Anna Cathrine also participated.

 The newly founded party did not get any MPs.
-Hjort lamented about Quisling's leadership style, which he felt was unclear and amateurish.
+Hjort lamented Quisling's leadership style, which he felt was unclear and amateurish.
 In the spring of 1934, NS made a new attempt at non-socialist cooperation, led by Hjort.
 However, these negotiations were unsuccessful, and in March 1935 the Labor Party formed a government with the support of the Farmers' Party.

 In addition to his legal practice, Hjort continued to work organizationally for NS.
 He also investigated how laws and the Constitution must be amended to meet "the demands of the new era".
 He also put forward a proposal in the spring of 1935 to reintroduce the "Jew clause" (a historical ban excluding Jews from Norway) in the Constitution.
 Despite the fact that Hjort was a co-founder and de facto deputy leader of NS, his ideas about the organization of the state were in theory within the limits of democracy.
 Hjort was also not a supporter of a planned economy, and he distanced himself from German National Socialism.